44th Annual PAPSA Conference Re-cap

 Our sincere thanks to all of our presenters, sponsors, and both in-person and virtual attendees for helping us to enjoy another great conference!

 Save the Date for our 2024 Annual Conference

 We look forward to seeing you on April 10-12, 2024 at The Inn at Leola Village!

-2019 NAPSA Conference: The 2019 annual conference of the National Association of Pupil Services Administrators will be held in Baltimore from October 20-23, 2019.
+The 2023 annual conference of the National Association of Pupil Services Administrators (NAPSA) will be held on October 15-18, 2023 at the Drury Plaza Hotel Celveland Downtown.
 Further information will be posted on NAPSA’s website and will appear in the PAPSA News as well.
-Please join us!
+Make plans to attend!